roblox-ts/roblox-ts.com/_docs/quick-start.md

   -h, --help         show help information                             [boolean]
 ```

-## Project Folder Setup
+## Folder Setup

-Want an example?
-Check out our [demo project](https://github.com/roblox-ts/demo).
-{:.info}
+To start using roblox-ts to create a game project, follow these steps:

 1\.
 Create a new folder and name it whatever you'd like.
-For example: `my-project`
+We are going to name ours `my-project`

 2\.
 Open a terminal with the working directory set to your created folder.
 VSCode automatically does this when you `Open with Code` and press ``` Ctrl + ` ``` to open the terminal window.

 <p align="center"><img src="https://user-images.githubusercontent.com/15217173/62526363-b81d1280-b7fe-11e9-908e-8d476603c4e0.png"></p>

 3\.
-Run `rbxtsc --init game` inside your folder.
+Run `rbxtsc --init game` inside your empty folder.
 This will create the required files to get you started:

 <p align="center"><img src="https://user-images.githubusercontent.com/15217173/62526796-92dcd400-b7ff-11e9-89cb-9a8ce31d818a.png"></p>

-It's recommended that you don't run `rbxtsc --init` in a non-empty folder, as in the worst case it might lead to loss of data!
-{:.alert}

 4\.
-Open the file named `default.project.json`.
-This is where you can specify where the sub-folders of your `out` folder will sync into Studio.
-For more information, please read [Rojo's documentation](https://rojo.space/docs/latest/guide/new-game/).
-{:.info}

-The `include` folder should be placed in a shared container inside `ReplicatedStorage`.
-{:.info}

-5\.
 Start roblox-ts in watch mode via `rbxtsc -w`.
 You can exit watch mode later by clicking on the console and pressing `Ctrl+C` on your keyboard.

-6\.
+5\.
 Next, start up a Rojo server.
 If you are using the Rojo plugin, simply hit `Ctrl + Shift + P` and select "Start Server"

 <p align="center"><img src="https://user-images.githubusercontent.com/15217173/62524010-83a75780-b7fa-11e9-8433-a522f06534df.png"></p>